Retrieval-based Knowledge Augmented Vision Language Pre-training: Abstract

 \section{Abstract}

-With recent progress in large-scale vision and language representation learning, Vision Language Pretraining (VLP) models have achieved promising improvements on various multi-modal downstream tasks.
-Albeit powerful, these pre-training models still do not take advantage of world knowledge, which is implicit in multi-modal data but comprises abundant and complementary information.
-In this work, we propose a \textbf{RE}trieval-based knowledge \textbf{A}ugmented \textbf{V}ision \textbf{L}anguage Pre-training model (\textbf{REAVL}), which retrieves world knowledge from knowledge graphs (KGs) and incorporates them in vision-language pre-training.
-REAVL has two core components: a knowledge retriever that retrieves knowledge given multi-modal data, and a knowledge-augmented model that fuses multi-modal data and knowledge.
-By novelly unifying four knowledge-aware self-supervised tasks, REAVL promotes the mutual integration of multi-modal data and knowledge by fusing explicit knowledge with vision-language pairs for masked multi-modal data modeling and KG relational reasoning.
-Empirical experiments show that REAVL achieves new state-of-the-art performance uniformly on knowledge-based vision-language understanding and multimodal entity linking tasks, and competitive results on general vision-language tasks while only using 0.2\% pre-training data of the best models.
+With the recent progress in large-scale vision and language representation learning, Vision Language Pre-training (VLP) models have achieved promising improvements on various multi-modal downstream tasks.
+Albeit powerful, these models have not fully leveraged world knowledge to their advantage.
+A key challenge of knowledge-augmented VLP is the lack of clear connections between knowledge and multi-modal data.
+Moreover, not all knowledge present in images/texts is useful, therefore prior approaches often struggle to effectively integrate knowledge, visual, and textual information.
+In this study, we propose \textbf{RE}trieval-based knowledge \textbf{A}ugmented \textbf{V}ision \textbf{L}anguage (\textbf{REAVL}), a novel knowledge-augmented pre-training framework to address the above issues.
+For the first time, we introduce a knowledge-aware self-supervised learning scheme that efficiently establishes the correspondence between knowledge and multi-modal data, and identifies informative knowledge to improve the modeling of alignment and interactions between visual and textual modalities.
+By adaptively integrating informative knowledge with visual and textual information, REAVL achieves new state-of-the-art performance uniformly on knowledge-based vision-language understanding and multi-modal entity linking tasks, as well as competitive results on general vision-language tasks while only using 0.2\% pre-training data of the best models.
+Our model shows strong sample efficiency and effective knowledge utilization.